Sebaceous Cyst of the breast

 There are sebaceous glands in many areas of the body, but they are most abundant on the face and scalp.
 A sebaceous breast cyst is a type of epidermal cyst, that forms as a collection of keratin-like material.

 Usually, a sebaceous breast cyst will have a small opening to the skin, but this may not be easily visible.
-Sebaceous cysts are most commonly found on the face, the back of the ears, back and torso.
+Sebaceous cysts most commonly appear on the face, the back of the ears, neck, back and torso.
 However, sebaceous cysts can also occur on the breast.

 Often, these type of cysts appear as small bumps or lumps just beneath the skin.
-Picture them as small, closed ‘sacs’, that contain keratin.
+So, you can picture them as small, closed ‘sacs’, that contain keratin.
 Keratin is a protein that protects the skin cells from damage or stress.

 Sometimes sebaceous cysts can smell foul, but often they have no odour.
-Because of their origin from skin-related tissue, they are also called epidermoid cysts.
+Because these cysts origin from skin-related tissue, they are also called epidermoid cysts.
 I suppose you could call them ‘skin cysts‘.
 Because these cysts may contain skin oils in the keratinized materials, the whitish contents can look shiny and feel slippery, sometimes.

 Treatment of Sebaceous Breast Cysts